aldas/go-modbus-client/README.md

 * Packets separate from Client implementation
 * Client (TCP/RTU) separated from Modbus packets
-* Convenience methods to convert register data to different data types (with endianess/word order)
+* Convenience methods to convert register data to/from different data types (with endianess/word order)
 * Builders to group multiple fields into request batches

 ## Examples